x702-obfuscated/Python-Notes/4-Iteration/2-For-Loops.md

 # `Python For Loops`
 *Use CTRL + F to search for keywords in this file*
+*You are encouraged to copy and alter the code in this file to understand how it works*
 ___

 Covered in this file: